geoflows/D-Claw/user_guide/overview.md

 > More than one topo file can be specified (see Topography data file parameters) that might cover overlapping regions at different resolutions.
 The union of all the topo files should cover the full computational domain specified (and may extend outside it).
 Internally in GeoClaw a single piecewise-bilinear function is constructed from the union of the topo files, using the best information available in regions of overlap.
 This function is then integrated over computational grid cells to obtain the single topo value in each grid cell needed when solving depth averaged equations such as the shallow water equations with these finite volume methods.
 Note that this has the feature that if a grid cell is refined at some stage in the computation, the topo used in the fine cells have an average value that is equal to the coarse cell value.
 This is crucial in maintaining the ocean-at-rest steady state, for example.

+Note.
+There may be some line ending requirements for .tt3 files.
+I'm not 100% sure, but I've had some issues fortran reading in topo files with files made on windows that are "fixed" when I read a .tt3 file into a python array and then back out to .tt3 using the topotools.

 #### 2.5.2.
 Displacement
 This is unlikely to be used by D-Claw and is meant more for tsunami initiation.